Crossbow-js/crossbow.github.io/_src/docs/use-task-aliases.md

 ---

-Next up, let's see how we can move beyond simple scripts and onto [other ways of defining tasks](/docs/other-ways-of-defining-tasks)
+Next up, let's see how we can move beyond simple scripts and onto [Other Ways of Defining Tasks](/docs/other-ways-of-defining-tasks)